live-wire/journal/README.md

 - `Applying TCN was not learning that well.
 I used ELU instead of RELU in the TemporalBlock of the TCN implementation` It significantly improved the learning results.
 - Also implemented the bidirectional variant of TCN and as expected, it does better than the unidirectional one!
 - Pretty happy with these TCN results and planning to use this as the peak detection model if not LSTM/GRU!
+- `Align the existing labels of repetitions by dragging them along the time axis such that it minimizes the loss` - Think of ways to auto-label the dataset.

 ---
 `Dec 31, 2018`